nazir-hussain/Responsive-Portffolio1/README.md

 ### Website UI Gallary
 “Sometimes it pays to stay in bed on Monday, rather than spending the rest of the week debugging Monday’s code.”

-“Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.”

 #### Preview Tab
 ![Preview Tab](https://user-images.githubusercontent.com/56648155/141693131-97e12b41-0123-49c6-b5a1-f6d51d650659.png)